 Click on any title to open it.
 Each document opens in 150% magnification.
 Change the document size by clicking on the controls at the bottom-center of each document page.

-Enter a word in the “Search” blank (top left-hand side bar) to bring up articles/MSS that contain the word you entered.
+On your desktop computer, enter a word in the “Search” blank (top left-hand side bar) to bring up articles/MSS that contain the word you entered in their respective titles.
 Or, utilize the list of pre-assigned topics in the “Categories” section under the “Search” tool.
-(Regrettably, these features are not available on the Website in phone and tablet versions.)
-NOTE: MANY ARTICLES AND MSS ARE NOT YET SEARCHABLE.
-WE HOPE TO EVENTUALLY HAVE ALL DOCUMENTS ARCHIVED SO AS TO BE SEARCHABLE.
-UNTIL THAT TIME, IF YOUR SEARCH DOES NOT PRODUCE MATERIAL ON THE TOPIC OF YOUR SEARCH, PLEASE CHECK ALL TITLES ON THIS PAGE.
+(Regrettably, these features are not available in phone and tablet versions.)

 Share this WEBSITE PAGE on social media by clicking the respective icon(s) immediately above.
-Share any OPEN PDF DOCUMENT by clicking on the “share” icon in the document’s menu bar.
+Share any OPEN PDF DOCUMENT by clicking on the “share” icon in the document’s menu bar (upper right corner).